XucroYuri/Prompt_Factory/README.md

 - It is recommended to use Python 3.8 or higher for best compatibility

 ## Roadmap
-- More model provider integrations: support Google Gemini, Grok, DeepSeek, etc.
+- More model provider integrations: support for Google Gemini, Grok, etc.
 - Rate limiting mechanism for API communications
 - Time-zone-driven runtime scheduling
 - Frontend UI development: intuitive and efficient user interface design